 This blog has been an on again, off again space for a long time now.
-I trust that you have found it in God’s timing is always better than mine.
+I trust that you have found it in God’s timing.
+His is always better than mine.
 It’s a place where I will share my passions, my hopes, my dreams and yes even my failures.

 It’s funny how life can change in the blink of an eye.

-Over the past several years I have met many challenges.
+Over the years I have met many challenges.
 Lost my birth father at the young age of 15 but was given the wonderful gift of an amazing STEP FATHER many years later.
 I had the privilege of caring for my mother and my step father in their later years yet experienced the anguish of losing them both.
 I lost my sweet sister to cancer eleven years ago and in December of 2014 – I lost my sweet husband, Dennis.
-Being with him was the best 23 years of our marriage he taught me many things. (story for another time) I know the pain of miscarriage and the agony and judgement of divorce.
+During the 23 years of our marriage he taught me many things. (story for another time) I know the pain of miscarriage and the agony and judgement of divorce.

 His unexpected death changed me.

-I will be forever broken but brave, hurt but hopeful, and sometimes fearful but faithful.
+Grief taught me that I am broken but brave, hurt but hopeful, and sometimes fearful but always faithful.